Friday, February 13, 2015

 But what about their constituents?

 Well, those of you who may have tea-party leanings, libertarian leanings and so forth are likely as upset about this as I am.
 By what quality does the republican party garner your support?
 Here, I'll answer for you.
-They don't.
+There is no such quality.
+They do not, and will not deserve your vote.

 For those of you who may have socialist leanings, who may have progressive liberal leanings, no doubt you too are extremely upset by the power grabs of 'the government'.
 By what quality does the democrat party garner your support?
 Because they are not republicans?
 That's Not Good Enough.